amolsood/notes/AWS/ELB/Highlights.md

 - Classic load balancers route each request independently to registered EC2 instances with the smallest load.
 Sticky session allows to bind a user session to a specific EC2 instance.
 Can be used to **store the information locally** to that instance
 - This ensures that all the requests from that user during session are sent to the same instance
-- Limitation - If a user session is bound to an EC2 instance, and if it is removed (terminate) the load balancer pool, then load balancer wont find the route that server and will result in error for that user.
+- Limitation - If a user session is bound to an EC2 instance, and if it is removed (terminated) from the load balancer pool, then load balancer wont find the route that server and will result in error for that user.
 To fix it, sticky session need to be disabled
 - Sticky session can be enabled for Application load balancers as well, but the traffic is sent at a target group level

 ### Deregistration Delay (Connection draining)